January 2nd, 2019 @ 12:55 (British Real Time)

 I seem to recall reading somewhere that new year in England used to be in March, until it was changed to January the first at some point in the seventeenth century.

-I am probably alone in thinking that January 1st is a silly time for our yearly calendars to begin.
 Some interesting things have occurred recently, that I am itching to write about, but I prefer to wait until at least a few weeks pass before writing about recent experiences.
 When an experience is fresh in my mind, it is easy for me to overlook subtle details that are not apparent in the moment, so I have decided to write daily entries in a private diary, which hopefully will help keep memories as fresh as possible.

 I am now certain that I have what it takes to write a good book or two one day.
 I’m just lacking most of the skills that are needed.